milanaryal/milanaryal.github.io/src/_posts/2012-10-01-speak-your-heart.md

   path: "https://cdn-images-1.medium.com/max/1200/1*jyhuyP1QzU5a28rUbp7KwA.jpeg"
   width: "1200"
   height: "750"
-excerpt: "That night was my big chance and all I did was just sit there..."
 ---

-#### That night was my big chance and all I did was just sit there...
+> That night was my big chance and all I did was just sit there...

----

 It all started when I was 16 years old.
 While I was playing outside, I met a boy.
 He was a boy who teased you and then you chased them and beat them up.
 After that first meeting in which I beat him up we kept on meeting and beating each other up at the fence.